stephaneVercouillieBMID/slate/source/index.html.md

 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS >= 9.0.

 If you trigger the itsme App from your own App, you MUST make sure there is a Universal Link associated with your iOS App.
+Please consult the Apple d.
 It MUST be specified to BMID during the onboarding process.

+#### Requirements for Android apps
+As for iOS, we exclusively use App Links to communicate with itsme.
+App Links offer guarantees that the legitimate App is launched immediately without asking the user to choose among a list of available apps.

+App Links are available on Android since version 6.0.
+Thereby, itsme supports OpenID Connect authentication only on Android version 6.0 or greater.

+An App Link per Android Service Provider App must be specified and registered by Belgian Mobile ID during the on-boarding process.

 **itsme(r)** Mobile App endpoint : TODO